D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 end
 ```

 Having a place to store our messages is great but we need to setup a controller and a route to get our messages into the model.
-Let's run `bundle exec rails g controller TextMessages` to auto generate the files.
-Then we'll want to add a few things to /app/controllers/text\_messages\_controller.rb.
+Let's run **`bundle exec rails g controller TextMessages`** to auto generate the files.
+Then we'll want to add a few things to our text\_messages\_controller.rb.
 At the top we're going to need to disable CSRF (Cross Site Forgery) protection to allow Twilio to post to this controllers URL.
 We are also going to need a create method that takes the params from the post request and creates a new TextMessage record.
-Finally, need to send an ok response to let Twilio know we got the request. _You'll get errors later if you forget the `head: ok` bit._
+Finally, need to send an ok response to let Twilio know we got the request. _You'll get errors later if you forget the **`head: ok`** bit._

 ```ruby
 # File: /app/controllers/text_messages_controller.rb